Greyyy-HJC/xfitter_install_docker/README.md

 you can use vscode to connect to the container, there is an extension in the vscode called "Dev Containers", you can use it to connect to the container

-## Tutorial
+## Tutorial (Thanks to Yushan Su for share the tutorial materials)

 tutorial examples can be found inside the container, you can find them in the following path:
 ```
 /home/xfitter/xFitterTutorial
 ```

-## Note: in each example, do the following step to link the data files
+## Note: for each example, do the following step first to link the data files
 ```
 ln -s /home/xfitter/datafiles datafiles
 ```